Style: Freeride, Freestyle, Wave, Slalom, Speed

 Depth: Shallow (walking several steps not to step on)

 Attention: Rocks, Reef, Current, Swimmers

-At the south side of the lagoon you will enjoy some of the best freestyle, freeride and slalom conditions, as the water is flat and the wind is steady.
+At the south side of the lagoon, as the water is flat and the wind is steady, you will enjoy some of the best freeride, freestyle, and slalom conditions.
 In the lagoon there is waist deep water ideal to enjoy kitesurfing too.
 If you are a beginner you will learn to sail in the tiny gulf in front of a surf club which is a natural sandy pool with waist deep flat water.
 There are several reefs with rocks.

-In winter, when eastern and southeastern winds are blowing, there are nice waves; ideal spot for wave and still for freestyle windsurf.
+In winter, when E and SE winds are blowing, there are nice waves; ideal spot for wave and still for freestyle windsurf.

 In summer time water temperature 24°C, air temperature 30°C. A lycra for sun protection is recommended.
 Spring/autumn you need a wetsuit.
 In wintertime, a long wetsuit.

 Bathers Period: May, June, July, August, September, October

 Kid Friendly: Yes